VigneshVSV/VigneshVSV/README.md

 - PyQt based admin panels for those who dont wish to use web previews like the [helper GUI](https://github.com/VigneshVSV/thing-control-panel)
 - Smartphone app to control your things in a generic fashion, kind of like the [helper GUI](https://github.com/VigneshVSV/thing-control-panel)

 ##### I am also looking for Python and React developers who can contribute to this.
-If you have time to kill, you can get in touch with me.
+If you are interested and have time to kill, you can get in touch with me.

 These are just a few (there are some more).
 I have decent experience in scientific large system automation to carry out these projects with much ease & clarity.